 If you’re in a risk group and think you have flu, you should talk to your doctor, nurse or pharmacist as soon as you can.
-There are medicines called antivirals that you can be given, but these can only help if you take them within 2 days of the start of the illness.
+There are medicines called antivirals that you can be given, but these can only help if you take them within two days of the start of the illness.

 Developed symptoms of COVID-19?